TimurSalakhetdinov/Greenplum_DB/README.md

 * **Promotions (promos)**: Details of ongoing promotional activities, loaded from a file using gpfdist.
 * **Promotion Types (promo_types)**: Types of promotions available, loaded from a file using gpfdist.

-## Data Preparation:

-* **Cleaning**: Ensuring data integrity by removing discrepancies and handling missing values.
-* **Feature Engineering**: Extracting relevant features to aid in predictive modeling and analytics.
-* **Exploratory Data Analysis (EDA)**: Conducting analysis to understand patterns and distributions within the data.

 ## Objective

 * To replicate calculation processes using Greenplum.